CS5001-khoury/JailBreak/instructions/README.md

 > to keep it as simple as possible.
 This project gets really difficult
 > if you don't try to break it up!

-### check_combo_lock(int)
+### unlockcombo_lock(int)

-The function check_combo_lock looks through all possible combinations.
+The function unlockcombo_lock looks through all possible combinations.
 What you know is that the combinations are all greater than or equal to 0 and are whole numbers.

-:fire: Task: Think through the pattern, and draw a flow chart for your loop inside of check_combo_lock.
+:fire: Task: Think through the pattern, and draw a flow chart for your loop inside of unlockcombo_lock.

 Once you are comfortable with the flow, code the function.
 Keep it simple!

-#### Testing check_combo_lock (and test_pattern)
+#### Testing unlockcombo_lock (and test_pattern)

 To make this more 'realistic' there is a lot of random generation of combinations in the assignment.
 While a real world issue, this also makes testing very difficult.
 Also, unlike in the past were most your functions are pure functions, these functions rely heavily on functions that can give variable results.
 As such, we have provided two functions to help you test interactively.